Call Now (800) 681-1295

 Close

-Controlled Foreign Corporations Is a New IRS Audit Target
+Controlled Foreign Corporations is a New IRS Audit Target

 Table of Contents

-Organization or Maintenance of Multiple Controlled Foreign Corporations (CFC) Is a New IRS Audit Target & Red Flag
+Organization or Maintenance of Multiple Controlled Foreign Corporations (CFC) is a New IRS Audit Target & Red Flag

 Taxpayers are typically seeking means that they can use to minimize the amount paid on their taxes.
 While a taxpayer is under no obligation to maximize the amount he or she must remit to the U.S. government having a duty to only pay what he or she is legally obligated to pay, the taxpayer may not structure transactions for tax purposes only or engage in other structured transactions merely to evade or defeat a tax that is legally owed.
 Unfortunately, a certain class of tax preparers is all too eager to cave to client demands and engineer offshore schemes and practices that are likely to save clients money in the short-term while subjecting them to long-run penalties, fines, and potential criminal tax exposure.